Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Properties of the Influence Matrix

-Since $\Cov_{\mu}$ is symmetric positive semidefinite and $D$ is a diagonal matrix with positive diagonal entries (this follows from the definition of the set $T$ of free vertices in \cref{sec:SI-definition}), it follows that $\Psi_{\mu}$ has non-negative real eigenvalues. \end{proof}
+Since $\Cov_{\mu}$ is symmetric positive semidefinite (see \cite[Chapter 7]{horn2012matrix}), and $D$ (and hence $D^{-1}$ as well) is a diagonal matrix with positive diagonal entries (this follows from the definition of the set $T$ of free vertices in \cref{sub:SI-definition}), then, by \cref{lem:sylvesters}, we have that $\Psi_{\mu}$ has non-negative real eigenvalues. \end{proof}